Charlie-XIAO/Charlie-XIAO.github.io/_projects/scikit-learn.md

 Here I will list some of my non-trivial contributions and experiences that I want to share.

+- `neighbors.KernelDensity` may change its behavior in a future version!
+Check out [this blog post](/blog/2024/scikit-learn-kde/) to see why.
 - I led the rework of the scikit-learn main website, deployed since version 1.5.
 Check out [this blog post](/blog/2024/scikit-learn-website-rework/) for more details.

 ## List of Merged PRs